 Destroyer of end posts and merchant of wine

 Tom grew up in the regions of Carabost, Griffith and Wagga Wagga.

 Tom brings to the farm a wealth of retail management experience.
 Tom has recently left his position with Apple to take up grapes (pun intended!) and is enjoying the change of pace.

-When he isn't found loitering in the vineyard he is most likely down at the creek front retrieving his lures from trees.
+When he isn't found loitering on the phone in the vineyard he is most likely down at the creek front retrieving his lures from trees.